 Responsibilities:

-Implemented the design system across static assets, from high-visibility out-of-home placements to large-scale digital campaigns
+Applied the system across static assets, including OOH and digital campaigns

-Collaborated closely with creative leadership to maintain a unified, elevated identity across the full campaign ecosystem
+Collaborated with creative leadership to maintain a unified visual identity

-My contributions helped position the BET Awards as both timeless and forward-looking, reinforcing its role as a premier cultural tentpole.
+My work helped position the BET Awards as both timeless and forward-looking, reinforcing its role as a major cultural tentpole.

-The refreshed identity leaned into elegance, scale, and intention — translating the energy of the show into a sophisticated, black-tie visual system.
-The goal was to elevate the brand without losing its cultural authority, creating a look that felt ceremonial, celebratory, and unmistakably BET.
+The identity focused on elegance, scale, and intention.
+It translated the energy of the show into a refined, black-tie visual system.
+The goal was to elevate the brand without losing its cultural authority.
+The result feels ceremonial, celebratory, and distinctly BET.
+Every touchpoint was designed to feel consistent, whether experienced on the street, on social, or inside the venue.

 Agency: Versus